johndoknjas/position-finder/README.md

 # position-finder
-Finds games featuring a given endgame description
+Finds games featuring a given description (such as an endgame).